SuaMusica/stac/website/docs/widgets/dynamic_view.md

 3. Keep templates modular and reusable when possible
 4. Use appropriate error handling in your UI design for cases when the API request fails

-## Implementation Details

-The `dynamicView` widget uses the `StacDynamicViewParser` to fetch data from APIs and apply it to templates.
-The parser handles different response data types and supports nested data extraction via the `targetPath` property.

-When processing list data, each item in the list gets its own independent copy of the template, ensuring that placeholders are correctly replaced with the corresponding data for each item.

 ## Limitations

 - API endpoints must return JSON data